Guido Chiesa

 Guido Chiesa (born 1959) is an Italian film director and screenwriter.

-Born in Turin, Chiesa graduated in philosophy and letters with a thesis in cinema, then he moved in New York City where he was the correspondent of several music magazines, but also the assistant of film directors such as Michael Cimino, Amos Poe and Jim Jarmusch, among others.
+Born in Turin, Chiesa graduated in philosophy and letters with a thesis in cinema, then he moved to New York City where he was the correspondent of several music magazines, but also the assistant of film directors such as Michael Cimino, Amos Poe and Jim Jarmusch, among others.
 Returned in Italy, he made his directorial debut in 1991 with the drama film Il caso Martello.
 In 2000 he entered the competition at the 57th Venice International Film Festival with the war drama Johnny the Partisan.
-He competed again at the Venice International Film Festival in 2004, with the drama film Lavorare con lentezza.
+He competed again at the Venice International Film Festival in 2004, with the drama film Working Slowly (Radio Alice).